CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

 - If `Spawner.AttackImmediately` is set to true, spawned aircraft will assume attack mission immediately after being spawned instead of waiting for the remaining aircraft to spawn first.
 - `Spawner.RecycleRange` defines the range (in lepton) that the spawned is considered close enough to the spawner to be recycled.
 - `Spawner.RecycleAnim` can be used to play an anim on the spawned location when it is recycled.
+- `Spawner.RecycleFLH` defines the relative position to the carrier that the spawner will head to.
+  - `Spawner.RecycleOnTurret` defines if the FLH is relative to the turret rather than the body.

 In `rulesmd.ini`:
 ```ini